oldtownmedia/otm-development-standards/CSS.md

 }
 ```

-* Include one space before the value
+* Include one space before each value
-* Include one space after each comma-separated values
+* Include one space after each comma in separated calls

 **Avoid**